terlar/khal/doc/source/news/khal092.rst

  * allday events added with `khal new DATE TIMEDELTA` (e.g., 2017-01-18 3d)
    were lasting one day too long

+Special thanks to Tom Rushworth for finding and reporting both bugs!

 All other fixed bugs would be rather obvious if you happened to run into them, as they would lead to khal crashing in one way or another.